So what is WooCommerce?

 Remember that some people can argue that having a small step (by clicking on the checkout button) can increase the inertia and therefore increases the probability of completing the checkout process.

-We suggest that you split the advantages of setting the WooCommerce cart and checkout settings on the same page, when in doubt.
+We suggest that you split the advantages of setup WooCommerce Cart and Checkout settings on the same page, when in doubt.

-The first step is to put both WooCommerce carts and checkout shortcodes on the same page.
+The first step is to put both WooCommerce carts and checkout Shortcode on the same page.
 You will do this on the existing checkout page, the final result will look like this:

 Your cart is currently empty.

-Technically, it’s all there, now you have WooCommerce Cart and Checkout on the same page.
+Technically, it’s all there, now you have to setup WooCommerce Cart and Checkout on the same page also known as WooCommerce cart page.
 However, to make this evidence fool, there are some additional measures and ideas to keep in mind.